-This project Decision-Making in Sexual Assault Cases: Multi-site Replication Research on Sexual Assault Case Attrition in the U.S, DNA Supplement, is funded by the National Institute of Justice.
-It is a supplement to the Sexual Violence Case Attrition Project with a specific focus to examine in greater detail the impact of sexual assault forensic testing (rape kits) on key decision points and outcomes.
+This project, funded by the National Institute of Justice, was a supplement to the Sexual Violence Case Attrition Project with a specific focus to examine the impact of sexual assault forensic testing (rape kits) on key decision points and outcomes.

 - Document one police jurisdiction’s real time organizational and procedural adaptation to an unfunded mandate to test all kits;